Bidhan123/Project/README.md

 Assignment of GIT workshop done by BIRAJ and BIDHAN

-Git Bash Terminal Screen shots of Bidhan’s Computer during the assignment
+Git Bash Terminal Screen shots of Birajâ€™s Computer during the assignment

 ![Screen shots](2.png)